ProbioticsHealth Benefits, Types, and Best Sources

 If you’re curious about probiotics but feel unsure of how to incorporate them into your eating habits, know that you won’t need to turn your diet upside down to get started.
 Making simple changes can go a long way toward helping you attain better health and boost your sense of well-being.

 Your digestive tract and brain are connected, so what affects one can also affect the other.
-Researchers sometimes refer to this as the gut-brain axis.
+Researchers sometimes refer to this as the gut-brain connection.

 One example of this axis in action is the digestive tract producing chemicals that ultimately regulate your mood, including serotonin and dopamine.
 In addition, the vagus nerve connects your brain and your digestive system, passing signals back and forth between them.